 Maria (First Year BA Journalism) “When I first started at university, I worried about everything, but in hindsight I shouldn’t have.
 You’ll get used to your course mates and in time you’ll gain confidence, but try and ask questions and contribute to conversations because other people are probably thinking the same as you!
 And if not, you can always stay behind after a lecture or workshop to ask the question privately, or even send an email.”

 With study comes exams, however at university there are many other ways you can receive feedback on your progress.
-Tasks that lead to formative assessment are important too, and you will be able to use opportunities to reflect on your feedback either individually, with your tutor(s) or with a member of the WISER team in order to get the most out of it, before any ‘final’ exams.
+Tasks that lead to formative assessment are important too, and you will be able to use opportunities to reflect on your feedback either individually, or with your tutor(s) in order to get the most out of it, before any ‘final’ exams.
 First year will be full of opportunities for you to develop and improve your skills.
 With a positive attitude towards criticism and advice, you can make leaps and bounds in your academic skills.
 University study should be about developing your knowledge and skills in a subject you love, over time, in a supportive environment and with advice tailored to your needs.

 Shannon (Second Year BSc Sports Therapy) “How best to study is very personal, and you need to discover the most effective techniques that work for you.
 It is also important to mix up your study time so it doesn’t get boring, this could mean studying in a group, in a different environment or switching from notes you’ve made to watching videos.
 I wrote about what works for me, if you’d like to hear more about my experience.”